 The service includes the strong encryption and the no-logging policy that you’d expect to keep you safe.
 The only downside is that this service is sometimes not as fast as ExpressVPN or IPVanish, however, NordVPN is very affordable so it’s a great option for use on your Plex system if you’re on a budget.

-DISCOUNTED DEAL: Get a huge 72% discount on the two year special of NordVPN, for a total cost of just $3.29 per month, with a 30-day money-back guarantee.
+DISCOUNTED DEAL: Get a huge 77% discount on the three years special of NordVPN, for a total cost of just $2.75 per month, with a 30-day money-back guarantee.

 If you want a VPN which offers you the most complete security, especially if you are concerned about being spied on by the government, then VyprVPN has you covered.
 Like NordVPN, this service is also popular with users who are based in or are travelling through China.
 Its “Chameleon” double encryption ensures that your metadata, such as the origin and destination of your encrypted data packets, are encrypted as well.
 This technology means that you can avoid “VPN blocking”, which is when network administrators forbid any traffic which is passed through a VPN server.
 With VyprVPN’s Chameleon protocol, you can access any site you want safely through any network, even if it has VPN blocking enabled.